ArthurChiao/arthurchiao.github.io/_posts/2017-01-01-ovs-deep-dive-3.md

 </p>

 ## 1. Datapath
-Traditionally, datapath is the kernel module of ovs, and it is kept as small as possible.
+Datapath is the forwarding plane of OVS.
+Initially, it is implemented as a kernel module, and kept as small as possible.
 Apart from the datapath, other components are implemented in userspace, and have little dependences with the underlying systems.
 That means, porting ovs to another OS or platform is simple (in concept): just porting or re-implement the kernel part to the target OS or platform.
 As an example of this, ovs-dpdk is just an effort to run OVS over Intel [DPDK](dpdk.org).
 For those who do, there